Category: Mahayana

 Lankavatara – reinventing the wheel

 This posting, in a way, continues the discussion on whether there can be craving for Nibbana.
-We concluded that there well can be such a desire which is more like a motivation for the goal and the craving for Nibbana…
+We concluded that there well can be such a desire, which is more like a motivation for the goal, and the craving for Nibbana…

 Western Theravada

 I just found this very interesting letter by Hans Gruber in the Asian Tribune (June 8, 2007) regarding a controversy around the Venerable Nyanatiloka Mahathera.
-The observation made by Gruber in the following few lines are very notable.
+The observations made by Gruber in the following few lines are very notable.
 I think…